 Oculus Rift is starting this new year by working on two new updates, the Public Homes and the Facebook Live streaming.
-The features have already been made available on the Rift Public Test Channel and shall be launched for the wider base in the later part of the month.
+The features have already been made available on the Rift Public Test Channel and shall be launched for the wider base later in the month.

-Due to the fact of this feature being public, it comes with its own set of associated risks.
-To avoid these, Oculus Rift shall also provide its users with adequate safety measures including full control over the guest list, where users can choose to accept or decline a request to see their home, the ability to disable the “Public” option at any time, report abusive behaviour, and mute visitors from inside the Rift headset itself.
+Due to the fact that this feature is public, it comes with its own set of associated risks.
+To avoid these, Oculus Rift shall also provide its users with adequate safety measures, including full control over the guest list, where users can choose to accept or decline a request to see their home, the ability to disable the “Public” option at any time, report abusive behavior, and mute visitors from inside the Rift headset itself.

 Coming to Facebook Livestreaming, users can now choose to share exactly what they are seeing at any given point of time with their own social circle by selecting the “Livestream to Facebook” button from the Dash Menu when in VR.
 While developers may choose whether or not they want their app to be available for live stream on Facebook, it is nevertheless a feature being supported by hundreds of apps, including Echo VR, VR Sports Challenge, and Dead & Buried.